GintasBu/dog_project/README.md

 # License

-This was a part of Coursera course, act accordingly.
+This was a part of Artificial Intelligence course, act accordingly.
 Reminding: plagiarism not recommended.
 But look and learn if find it useful.